VM Essentials

 Your VM Profile

-Your VM profile is based on your virtual machine.
+Your VM profile information is based on your user profile in tiCrypt.

-This includes basic information such as your role, permissions, your access directories, and groups.
+This user profile includes basic information such as your user name, added date to VM, role, permissions, your read-write and read-only access directories, and groups.

 User Management